Žihobce: Administrative division

+Etymology

+The initial name of the village was Živohybice (written as Sivohybice in the oldest preserved document).
+The name was distorted to Žihobice (probably due to the similarity with the name of the nearby village of Žichovice) and then to Žihobce.
+The origin of the name is unclear.

 Geography

 Žihobce is located about 31 km southeast of Klatovy and 60 km south of Plzeň.
 It lies in the Bohemian Forest Foothills.
 The highest point is on the slope of the Sedlo hill at 861 m above sea level.
 The municipal territory is rich in small fishponds.